tonyvict/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: Tip:
 You can remove all of a student's tags by using t/ without specifying any tags after it.
+You can also remove all of a student's attributes by using attr/ without specifying any key-value pairs.
 </div>

 <div markdown="span" class="alert alert-primary">:warning: Common Mistake: